vinohef/create-a-vm/README.md

 <img src="https://i.imgur.com/AjAjFhb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 VM is deployed.
-It can be accessed using RDP using the public IP of the VM and the username and password made earlier.
+It can be accessed using RDP with the public IP of the VM and the username and password made earlier.
 </p>
 <br />